Clarkson Frederick Stanfield: Royal Academy

 He was elected Associate Member of the Royal Academy in 1832, and became a full Academician in February 1835.
-His elevation was in part a result of the interest of William IV who, having admired his St. Michael's Mount at the Academy Exhibition of 1831 (now in the National Gallery of Victoria, Australia), commissioned two works from him of The Opening of New London Bridge (1832) and Portsmouth Harbour.
+His elevation was in part a result of the interest of William IV who, having admired his St. Michael's Mount at the Royal Academy Exhibition of 1830 (now in the National Gallery of Victoria, Australia), commissioned two works from him of The Opening of New London Bridge (1832) and Portsmouth Harbour.
 Both were displayed at the 1832 Academy Exhibition and remain in the Royal Collection.